davawen/keal/README.md

   - `change_input:<value>`: Change's the entire input field (including plugin prefix) to the string following the colon.
       Note that the plugin should terminate after sending this action.
   - `change_query:<value>`: Same as `change_input`, but keeps plugin prefix
-  - `update-all`: Replace the current choice list with a new one
+  - `update_all`: Replace the current choice list with a new one
   - `update:<index>`: Change a single choice.
 Give it as a one-element choice list (don't forget the `end`!)
   - `none`: Do nothing
 - And you can subscribe to the following events: